Note: if you’re looking for information on the RMS meteor camera system, look here

 Visual meteor observing has traditionally been seen as a low cost and easy way to get involved in astronomy, particularly when visual observation are involved.
-Imaging could become expensive, both in the initial outlay for camera(s) and in terms of wasted film exposures that contained no meteor images.
-Photographic film is also only likely to record the brightest meteors.
+Imaging was expensive, both in the initial outlay for camera(s) and in terms of wasted film exposures.

 The results of video observing can be particularly impressive.
-A “still” image of a fireball can look good, but is easily surpassed by a video showing a fireball moving across the sky and exploding.
-There is also no need retrospectively review a recording that lasts the whole duration of the observing session as software now exists that can automatically recognise the genuine meteors and exclude aircraft and satellites.
+A still image of a fireball can look good, but is easily surpassed by a video showing a fireball moving across the sky and exploding.
+Furthermore software now exists that can automatically recognise the genuine meteors, exclude aircraft and satellites and even upload data to shared servers for scientific analysis.

-Some observers will be satisfied to merely record videos of meteors.
-However, by collaborating with other observers it is possible to analyse images of the same meteor obtained from different locations.
-Using triangulation, it is then possible to determine the meteor’s atmospheric speed and trajectory and from this to work out the original solar system orbit of the meteoroid.
+This is one area that video observing is different.
+By collaborating with other observers it is possible to analyse video of the same meteor obtained from different locations.
+Using triangulation, it is then possible to determine the meteor’s speed and trajectory as it hit the atmosphere and from this to work out the original solar system orbit of the meteoroid.

 Its a lot simpler than it used to be … and one type of video camera is in widespread use.